 The mystical experience is the force which moves one to science.
 It is transitory.
 The mysticism dissolves into Science and then bears fruit as Engineering.
 Mysticism, as defined in my writing, is not transitory.
 It is continuous and thus hates Science.
 Without a mystery the mystic is no longer the priest.
 This is a Platonic epistemology.
 It is based upon faith, not upon reason.
 This is a necessity in Christianity, however in the majority of situations this faith is based upon nebulous reasoning.
 With lawyer-like skill its factors change meaning depending upon their position in space, time, or “attitude”.
 Platonic reasoning is ultimately totalitarian.”
 (Eric P Dollard, The Theory of Anti-Relativity)

 As a simulation of science, there has been nothing to prevent theoretical physics from giving birth to whole genealogies of mythological entities.
 At every turn, the necessity of ad hoc theorizing to maintain the central thesis gives rise to new particles and forces at will.
 These multiplying entities stand as evidence of the failure of the theory, which singularly lacks the coherence and elegance of real science.
 While the theory gives no explanation of the nature or mechanics of the force of gravity, that doesn’t stop its practitioners improvising never-ending cadenzas of gravity-inspired fictions: black holes and event horizons, dark matter, dark energy, singularities, string theory, WIMPS (weakly interacting massive particles), MACHOs (Massive Compact Halo Objects), neutron stars, gravitational collapse, gravitons, gravity waves, quantum gravity, gravitational lensing, gravitational radiation, the Schwarzschild Radius, anti-gravity, and quantum field theory, to name but a few.
 The never-ending chaos of the quantum model of reality grows less convincing with every patch and bypass.
 The latest vaunted ‘discovery’ of the Higgs-Boson particle via the collider at CERN, at a cost of more than 13 billion euros, is merely the latest such patch.
-CERN, whatever else it is, would appear to be a money sink, like military and space-program expenditure, designed mainly to direct huge flows of money into the pockets of the few while laughing at the knowledge-deprived masses.
+CERN, whatever else it is, would appear to be a money sink, like military and space-program expenditure, designed mainly to direct huge flows of money into the pockets of the few and away from the knowledge-deprived masses.

 The suppression of aether physics has had dire consequences for 20th century science; the pound of flesh it cuts from electrical science is the heart itself.
 The work of aether and plasma theorists cannot be discussed in professional journals.
 Anything that refutes the mutually exclusive dogmas of Relativity or Quantum Mechanics will not be considered.
 Meanwhile Einstein continues to be promoted as the untouchable saint of the church of incomprehensible theories, designed to keep people in a primitive unscientific state.